BioOlympiad Initiative USA–China · operated by ASDAN 中文站 · Contact

 Key Challenges of the USABO Exam

-The exam is entirely in English, which can be challenging for non-native speakers.
-Scientific terms such as TCA cycle and genetic drift appear frequently.
-Students must not only understand the biology concepts but also be comfortable with technical vocabulary.
+• English-Only Exam and Technical Vocabulary: Scientific terms such as the TCA cycle and genetic drift appear frequently.
+Students must be comfortable with technical biological vocabulary in English.

-Students must complete 50 questions in 50 minutes, leaving only one minute per question.
-Many questions include detailed experimental descriptions or long passages, requiring fast reading and rapid analysis.
+• High Question Volume and Time Pressure: Students must complete 50 questions in 50 minutes—one minute per question.
+Many questions include detailed experimental descriptions, requiring fast reading and rapid analysis.

-USABO covers both the breadth and depth of high school and AP Biology topics.
-Questions often emphasize application and reasoning, such as interpreting experimental results or calculating genetic probabilities.
+• Broad and Deep Knowledge Requirements: Questions often emphasize application and reasoning, such as interpreting experimental results or calculating genetic probabilities.

-Unlike many biology competitions, USABO typically does not include graph-analysis questions.
-Instead, most questions rely on textual descriptions, requiring strong reading comprehension and logical reasoning skills.
+• Text-Based Analysis: Unlike some biology competitions, USABO typically does not include graph-analysis questions; most questions rely on textual descriptions, requiring strong reading comprehension and logical reasoning.

 Part 3: Recommended Books for USABO Preparation

-Additional resources include CrashCourse Biology videos and AP Biology preparation materials, which can serve as helpful supplements.
+CrashCourse Biology videos and AP Biology preparation materials can serve as helpful supplements, particularly for visual learners.

 • Molecular biology and cell biology